SAP/ui5-webcomponents-react/examples/vite-ts/README.md

-# UI5 Web Components for React - Vite + TypeScript Template
+# UI5 Web Components for React - Vite + TypeScript + React Router Example

 ## How to use this template